 A primary responsibility of the Actuarial Function is the coordination of the calculation of the technical provisions, ensuring that methodologies and assumptions used are appropriate to the company's portfolio, assessing the sufficiency and quality of the data provided and comparing best estimates against experience.
-The Actuarial Function also responsible for developing, parameterising and calculating the outputs of the ECM and Standard Formula Capital Requirement and expresses an opinion on the overall underwriting policy and reinsurance arrangements.
+The Actuarial Function is also responsible for developing, parameterising and calculating the outputs of the ECM Capital Requirement.
+In addition, the function assists in the calculation of the Standard Formula Capital Requirement and expresses an opinion on the overall underwriting policy and reinsurance arrangements.